preranahpatil/SampleTest/README.md

 README on how to build/test/execute your application The files:Addition.java and Test.java are in the src folder

-If ruuning from command line:
+If runing from command line:

 1. Enter following command to compile the code - javac sample.java
 2. A class file gets generate- sample.class